MuhammadBai/Assignment2/README.md

     fi
 done < pkgs.txt
 ```
+* This block reads each line from the `pkgs.txt` file and installs the listed packages using the `pacman` package manager.
+* `while IFS= read -r package`: This loop reads each line from pkgs.txt and stores it in the package variable.
+The IFS= (Internal Field Separator) ensures that leading/trailing spaces are not trimmed.
+* `if [[ -n "$package" ]]`: This condition ensures that the line is not empty before attempting to install a package.
+* `pacman -S --noconfirm "$package`": This command uses pacman to install the package.
+The `--noconfirm` flag automatically confirms any prompts like installation and dependencies.
+* `|| echo "Failed to install $package`": If the installation fails for any reason, an error message is printed, indicating the failed package.

-### Root Privilege Check:
+### Summary:
-The script ensures you’re running it as the root user, which is necessary to install software.
+* The script first checks if it's running as root, which is required to install software.

-### File Check:
-It makes sure that `pkgs.txt` is present, and reads the list of packages from it.
+* It then verifies that the `pkgs.txt` file is available, which contains the names of the packages to install.
+* Finally, the script reads each package from `pkgs.txt`, and for each package, it attempts to install it using `pacman`.
+If an installation fails, it reports the error, but the script continues to process the remaining packages.

-### Installation Loop:
+### Next Steps:
-It loops through the file and installs each package using `pacman`, displaying progress for each package.
-If a package installation fails, it notifies you.

 1. make the script executable with `chmod +x PKGS`
 2. `sudo ./PKGS`
 3. After running it, this will read the `packages_list` script to install the packages it see in the `pkgs.txt` file.